INiKkEI/led-cube-8x8x8/docs/00_overview/system-architecture.md

 **Responsibilities**
 - receive the external 5 V DC input
 - distribute 5 V power to the LED driver stage
-- generate or provide the regulated 3.3 V logic rail for the ESP32
 - provide local decoupling and bulk capacitance
 - limit the effect of display-current transients on logic stability
 - support PCB-level separation of noisy display-current paths and sensitive logic paths